 A resource does not govern the use of ECP.
 Rather, you either enable or disable the service (this makes ECP what is called a “basic service”).
 This means that all the instances in an ECP configuration, such as a distributed cache cluster, need to be within the secured InterSystems IRIS perimeter.

-For details on how privileges work within an ECP-based configuration, see Distributed Cache Cluster Security in the “Horizontally Scaling Systems for User Volume with InterSystems Distributed Caching” chapter of the Scalability Guide.
+For details on how privileges work within an ECP-based configuration, see Distributed Cache Cluster Security.

 This service controls the ability to explicitly invoke the Login method of the %SYSTEM.SecurityOpens in a new window class.
 Calls to this method are of the form: